glae/blog/index.md

 ### From a wider sight

 I see the same conflation in the french public education, our (so-called) specialists say:
-> kids should learn coding/how to program.
+> Kids should learn at school coding/how to program.

 I am confused.
 I think kids should really see the whole picture and grow a digital culture, by learning and understanding our digital world in its countless fields: privacy, cloud, GAFAM, banking, internet, networks, social media...